helderpinto/AzureUpdateManagerTools/README.md

 ### Setup instructions

-TODO
+1. Ensure your Azure VMs and Azure Arc-enabled servers are tagged according to the staged patching strategy you defined (see above).
+Use tags to group your servers according to their patching phase and OS version.
+1. Create a recurrent scheduled patching Maintenance Configuration for Phase 0 of each OS version in your environment.
+See instructions [here](https://learn.microsoft.com/en-us/azure/update-center/scheduled-patching?tabs=schedule-updates-single-machine%2Cschedule-updates-scale-overview#schedule-recurring-updates-at-scale).
+Assign this Maintenance Configuration to the servers that will serve as the initial testbed for your patches.
+You can assign servers either directly to the Maintenance Configuration or dynamically, with a [Dynamic Scope](https://learn.microsoft.com/en-us/azure/update-center/manage-dynamic-scoping).
+1. Create or reuse an [Azure Automation Account](https://learn.microsoft.com/en-us/azure/automation/automation-create-standalone-account).
+1. Import the [Create-StagedMaintenanceConfiguration.ps1](./Create-StagedMaintenanceConfiguration.ps1) Runbook into the Automation Account, by following [these steps](https://learn.microsoft.com/en-us/azure/automation/manage-runbooks#import-a-runbook).
+Download the runbook first to your local machine.
+The runbook must be configured as PowerShell 5.1.
+1. Create an [Azure Automation schedule](https://learn.microsoft.com/en-us/azure/automation/shared-resources/schedules#create-a-schedule) for each of the Phase 0 Maintenance Configurations (one per OS version).
+The schedule must have the same frequency of the Maintenance Configuration it refers to, with at least a 8 hours offset.
+For example, if the Maintenance Configuration is scheduled on Mondays, every 2 weeks at 8:00pm, then the respective Azure Automation schedule should be scheduled on Tuesdays, every 2 weeks at least at 4:00am.
+1. Link the `Create-StagedMaintenanceConfiguration` runbook to each of the schedules and specify its parameters according to the instructions below.
+To obtain the Maintenance Configuration ID, check the "Properties" blade of the Maintenance Configuration.
+1. (Optional) If you prefer to adopt a more conservative chained staged approach, you need to create additional schedules (for further stages before production) and link them to the same runbook.
+In this case, you will have to anticipate the Maintenance Configuration IDs that will result from the previous stages executions, which will be in the form `/subscriptions/<phase 0 maintenance configuration subscription ID>/resourceGroups/<phase 0 maintenance configuration resource group>/providers/Microsoft.Maintenance/maintenanceConfigurations/<previous stage name>`.

 ### Create-StagedMaintenanceConfiguration script parameters

 The [Create-StagedMaintenanceConfiguration.ps1](./Create-StagedMaintenanceConfiguration.ps1) PowerShell script receives the following parameters:

-- `MaintenanceConfigurationId`: ARM Id of the Maintenance Configuration to be used as a reference to create maintenance configurations for further stages
+- `MaintenanceConfigurationId`: Azure Resource Manager ID of the Maintenance Configuration to be used as a reference to create maintenance configurations for further stages
-- `NextStagePropertiesJson`: JSON-formatted parameter that will define the scope of the new maintenance configurations, with the following schema:
+- `NextStagePropertiesJson`: JSON-formatted parameter that will define the scope of the next maintenance configurations, with the following schema:

 ```json
 {